HugoBlox/hugo-blox-builder/starters/academic/content/event/informal_talk/index.md

 ---
-title: The journey of my manuscript by Narender Reddy
+title: The journey of my manuscript

 event: Informal Talk at CAS, IITD
 event_url: https://cas.iitd.ac.in/news/12